-HABITABLE SPACE.
-A space in a structure for living, sleeping, eating or cooking.
-Bathrooms, toilet compartments, closets, halls, screen enclosures, sunroom Categories I, II and III as defined in the AAMA/NPEA/NSA 2100, storage or utility space and similar areas are not considered habitable spaces.
+[B] HABITABLE SPACE.
+A space in a building for living, sleeping, eating or cooking.
+Bathrooms, toilet rooms, closets, halls, storage or utility spaces and similar areas are not considered habitable spaces.

-HANDRAIL.
+[B] HANDRAIL.
 A horizontal or sloping rail intended for grasping by the hand for guidance or support.